 Dive Deeper: Best Metaverse Marketing Agency: Top 10 Choices

-Although virtual reality (VR) gets everyone excited with grand sci-fi ideas, augmented reality (AR) has been more realistic for marketers.
+Virtual and augmented reality tend to go hand-in-hand, but they’re definitely not one and the same from a digital marketing angle.
+Although virtual reality (VR) gets everyone excited with grand sci-fi ideas, augmented reality (AR) has been more realistic for marketers as of late.

 Other companies have launched their AR apps, like IKEA.
 Their IKEA Place app allows users to take a picture of a room in their homes with a smartphone camera (with just iOS 11.0.1 for now) to “test drive” IKEA’s furniture in it.
-Users can move the furniture around and check out how it looks from different angles:
+Users can move the furniture around in the app to see how it looks from different angles: